michaeljlin/hello-operator/README.md

 ### Server Design

-To handle general interactions outside of the game, the ```lobbyserver.js``` script file is run continuously through the [node module forever](https://www.npmjs.com/package/forever).
-[Express.js](https://expressjs.com/) is used to serve a deployable React app pre-compiled through [Webpack](https://webpack.js.org/).
-To handle functions described in the [lobby section](#lobby-design), custom designed api calls are routed through [Passport.js](http://www.passportjs.org/) for authentication via the [JWT strategy](https://github.com/themikenicholson/passport-jwt) which uses [JSON Web Tokens](https://jwt.io/).
+For handling general interactions outside of the game, the ```lobbyserver.js``` script file is run continuously on an Ubuntu server through the [node module forever](https://www.npmjs.com/package/forever).
+[Express.js](https://expressjs.com/) is used to serve a pre-compiled deployable React app through [Webpack](https://webpack.js.org/).

+While active, the script maintains two trackers, one for players that have logged in and another for games that have been created.

+To handle secured functions described in the [lobby section](#lobby-design), custom designed api calls are routed through [Passport.js](http://www.passportjs.org/) for authentication via the [JWT strategy](https://github.com/themikenicholson/passport-jwt) which uses [JSON Web Tokens](https://jwt.io/).

+For real time updates, the ```lobbyserver.js``` relies on Socket.io's continuous connections as a passive one-way transmission.

+## Deployment

-## Technologies Used
+## Contributing
-- React
-- Redux
-- Javascript & JSX
-- Node.js
-   - Express
-   - Socket.io
-   - Passport.js
-   - bcrypt
-   - JSON Web Token
-- Webpack
-- HTML5 Canvas
-- CSS3
-- MySQL

 ## Roadmap

 ## Credits